Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Visibility and measurement quality of compact binary mergers in future detectors

 The sky localization capabilities of all networks, but \ce, scale with the networks' sensitivities (Tab.~\ref{tab:rates_snr}).
-In contrast, while \ce\ observes four times as many events as the Voyager network \voy\ and even 100$\times$ the number of $\rho\geq 100$-events, both networks perform equally in terms sky localization.
+In contrast, while \ce\ observes significantly more events than the Voyager network \voy, if not limited by the cosmic merger rate (e.g. {\red 80} times the number of BNS and BBH mergers with $\rho\geq 100$), both networks perform roughly equally in terms of sky localization.
 This is a clear indication of the importance of both the number of detectors in a network and their sensitivity.
 With only four detector sites and only one detector beyond the A+ generation, \ce's sky localization capabilities cannot surpass a network of five detectors, three of which operating at Voyager sensitivities.
 Ultimately, it performs equally due to its farther reach and thus larger base detection rate.
-In Appendix \ref{app:ce_configs} we examine the differences between networks with four different CE configurations: i) a single 20 km arm length, ii) the current single 40 km arm length, i.e. \ce, iii) two CEs with 20 and 40 km arm lengths, and iv) two CEs with 40 km arm lengths.
+In Appendix \ref{app:ce_configs} we examine the differences between networks with four different CE configurations: i) a single 20 km arm length, ii) the same single 40 km arm length as in \ce, iii) two CEs with 20 and 40 km arm lengths, and iv) two CEs with 40 km arm lengths.

 As was mentioned above, the three-dimensional localization of a GW source is extremely important for BNS coalescences which exhibit EM counterparts, such as the gamma-ray burst GRB 170817A and kilonova AT2017gfo associated with the GW event GW170817 \cite{GBM:2017lvd}.
 Unfortunately, such coincident detections with bright, EM transients like GRBs, require the emission of the burst in our direction while being in the field-of-view (FOV) of operating telescopes.
 Thus, if this initial pointer is missed or poorly localized, the EM follow-up will be hampered.
 As such the second BNS event GW190425, observed by the LIGO and Virgo detectors, did not appear to have a coincident gamma-ray burst, its location was not determined, and the potential counterpart was not studied in the EM spectrum.